Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Related Work

-Single-stage methods are inspired by anchor-free object detection methods (such as CenterNet~\cite{Zhou-2019} and FCOS~\cite{Tian-ICCV2019}).
-Generally these methods are faster than two-stage methods.
-Some of them can even run in real-time.
-YOLACT~\cite{Bolya-ICCV2019} is one of the first methods attempting real-time instance segmentation.
-YOLACT breaks instance segmentation into two parallel subtasks (\textit{i.e.}, generating a set of prototype masks and predicting per-instance mask coefficients), and then linearly combines the prototypes with the mask coefficients.
-BlendMask~\cite{Chen-CVPR2020} and CenterMask~\cite{Lee-CVPR2020} are extended from YOLACT.
-These methods aims to blend cropped prototype masks with a finer-grained mask within each bounding-box.
-CenterMask~\cite{Lee-CVPR2020} adds a spatial attention-guided mask branch to anchor-free one stage object detector (FCOS~\cite{Tian-ICCV2019}).
-BlendMask~\cite{Chen-CVPR2020} first predicts dense per-pixel position-sensitive instance features with very few channels, and then merges attention maps for each instance through a blender module.
-In addition, PolarMask~\cite{Xie-CVPR2020} formulates the instance segmentation problem as predicting contour of instance through instance center classification and dense distance regression in a polar coordinate.
-Meanwhile, EmbedMask~\cite{Ying-CVPR2020} generates embeddings for pixels and proposals to assign pixels to the mask of the proposal if their embedding are similar.
-TensorMask~\cite{Chen-ICCV2019} investigates the paradigm of dense sliding window instance segmentation, using structured 4D tensors to represent masks over a spatial domain.
+The single-stage methods were inspired by anchor-free object detection methods (such as CenterNet~\cite{Zhou-2019} and FCOS~\cite{Tian-ICCV2019}).
+Generally, these methods are faster than two-stage methods.
+Some can even run in real time.
+YOLACT~\cite{Bolya-ICCV2019} is one of the first such methods attempting real-time instance segmentation.
+YOLACT breaks instance segmentation into two parallel subtasks (\ie, generating a set of prototype masks and predicting per-instance mask coefficients) and then linearly combines the prototypes with the mask coefficients.
+BlendMask~\cite{Chen-CVPR2020} and CenterMask~\cite{Lee-CVPR2020}, which were extended from YOLACT, are aimed at blending cropped prototype masks with a finer-grained mask within each bounding box.
+CenterMask~\cite{Lee-CVPR2020} adds a spatial attention-guided mask branch to an anchor-free single-stage object detector (FCOS~\cite{Tian-ICCV2019}).
+BlendMask~\cite{Chen-CVPR2020} first predicts dense per-pixel position-sensitive instance features with very few channels and then merges the attention map for each instance through a blender module.
+PolarMask~\cite{Xie-CVPR2020} performs instance segmentation by predicting the contour of each instance by instance center classification and dense distance regression in a polar coordinate.
+EmbedMask~\cite{Ying-CVPR2020} generates embeddings for pixels and proposals to assign pixels to the mask of the proposal if their embeddings are similar.
+TensorMask~\cite{Chen-ICCV2019} performs dense sliding window instance segmentation using structured 4D tensors to represent masks over a spatial domain.
+RetinaMask~\cite{Fu-2019} adds a novel instance mask prediction head to the single-shot RetinaNet~\cite{Lin2-CVPR2017} detector.
+FCIS~\cite{Yi-CVPR2017} and CondInst~\cite{Tian-ECCV2020} use fully convolutional networks to produce masks.
+SOLO~\cite{Wang-ECCV2020} reformulates instance segmentation as category prediction and mask generation and directly outputs masks without computing bounding boxes.